SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Methodology

 \subsection{Hyperparameter Optimization}

 To determine the best-suited hyperparameters for fine-tuning \ac{SAM2}, we conducted a hyperparameter search using the hyperband pruner from the Optuna framework~\cite{DBLP:conf/kdd/AkibaSYOK19}.
-This pruner attempts to minimize an objective function, specifically the relative number of \ac{ESD} errors in relation to the total number of metal lines, as computed on our validation dataset from \acp{IC} 1 to 7.
+To this end, we initiated dozens of fine-tuning runs, each with different sets of hyperparameters, to determine the best-fitting parameters for our setting.
+All of these fine-tuning runs were executed on a cluster of eight Nvidia H100 machine-learning accelerators, which comprises a mix of SXM cards with \SI{80}{GB} and NVL cards with \SI{94}{GB} of memory.
+Still, only a single H100 was used for each fine-tuning run; the cluster was used only to run multiple sessions in parallel.
+The hyperband pruner attempts to minimize an objective function, specifically the relative number of \ac{ESD} errors in relation to the total number of metal lines, as computed on our validation dataset from \acp{IC} 1 to 7.
 In total, the hyperparameter search ran for seven days.